alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/README.md

 A simple example of getting individual data from the eyetracker and a gaze-contingent experiment is [here](https://github.com/ryancotterell/WilsonLab/blob/master/WilsonLab/pylink/eyeTracker.py) but preferably you'd use ioHub built in Psychopy eye_tracker/run.py which is accessed via Demos->Select Tracker

+I asked on SR Forum about pulling all the data from the most recent trial using python but they said one can't do that

+### Can one pull the whole EDF file from the host computer using the python code?
+Sometimes

 We had that working in 2023 in [TessHons](https://github.com/alexholcombe/TessHons), but then the student said it wasn't working so she went with getting the EDF file manually off the host PC.

+It doesn't always work, for example usually doesn't with MOTyoungOld, possibly because it's a lot of data.

 ## Preprocessing of the Eyelink (EDF) file

-Eyelink now recommends [Pastukhov's R package](https://cran.r-project.org/package=eyelinkReader) for reading EDF files and also has a [longer list](https://www.sr-research.com/support/thread-7769.html). https://github.com/dahtah/eyelinker
+### Using R to read EDF directly

-I got that working now for TessHons and trying to get it working for MOT
+Pastukhov's [EyelinkReader package for R](https://cran.r-project.org/package=eyelinkReader) is recommended by Eyelink.
+See our [detailed notes here, including installation problems](eyelinkReaderNotes.md) on some computers.
+I got that working now for TessHons and trying to get it working for MOT.

+Eyelink also has a [longer list](https://www.sr-research.com/support/thread-7769.html). https://github.com/dahtah/eyelinker

 # OLD pre-eyelinkReader WORKFLOW